man-at-town/AnimatedCustomVisual/README.md

    - The Dynamic KPI Card Visual for Power BI is the exclusive property of MabCap Inc. All intellectual property rights, including copyrights, trademarks, and patents, are retained by MabCap Inc.

 2. **License Grant**:
-   - MabCap Inc. grants you a non-exclusive, non-transferable license to use this software for personal or internal business purposes only.
+   - Mab.Labs grants you a non-exclusive, non-transferable license to use this software for personal or internal business purposes only.
    - Redistribution, sublicensing, or any other form of distribution to third parties is strictly prohibited without prior written consent from MabCap Inc.

 3. **Restrictions**: